 Do you have a picky eater in your family?
-Then you’re going to love Crunch A Color, a new card game that makes it fun to eat healthy foods.
+Then you’re going to love Crunch a Color: The Healthy Eating Game for Kids, a new card game that makes it fun to eat healthy foods.
 Jennifer Lee created the game out of a basic need to get her two kids to eat their vegetables.

 Her 7-year old daughter, Catherine, devoured all kinds of fruits and vegetables as a toddler.
 But by five, she’d turned into a picky eater.
 Being the creative mom that she is, Jennifer made some hand-drawn playing cards with pictures of different kinds of fruits and vegetables to get her daughter to try beets and rainbow chard.
 The idea was to earn different points for different colored fruits and veggies.
 For example, a red radish earns you 15 points while a strawberry earns only 5 points; sweet potatoes are 15, but oranges are only 5.